 Barbeque chicken wings

 Crispy chicken wings have got to be an all-time favourite party snack.
-And while they are delicious served on their own, smothering them in a tangy homemade barbeque sauce elevates them to something really special.
+And while they are delicious when served on their own, smothering them in a tangy homemade barbeque sauce elevates them to something really special.

 And even though I say it myself, these wings are AMAZING.
 They are crispy on the outside, yet the inside remains moist and juicy.